hankzhang2003/spotify-billboard-analysis/README.md

 # By: Hank Zhang

+## Overview

+This is an an analysis of the Spotify features of songs on the Billboard Hot 100 Songs chart.
+The objective of this project is to analyze the evolution of music over the years

 ## Description of Dataset

-This dataset contains information about the Billboard Hot 100 Songs chart between August 1958 and January 2020.
+The dataset contains information about the Billboard Hot 100 Songs chart between August 1958 and January 2020.
 The data was taken from data.world.
 The first data table (hot-stuff.csv, also known as weeks) contains data about the position of each song on the chart over the time period and has 320,000 rows.
 The second data table (hot-100-audio features.csv, also known as features) contains data about the features of each song and has 28,500 rows.

 &nbsp;